MertKulac/Netmiko--Textfsm--Example/README.md

 # Netmiko-textfsm-Example
-How to find admin-up interfaces using parcer
+How to find admin-up interfaces using parser